 In addition, some appointment slots are also available via some local community pharmacies and hospital sites.

 All of these options are self-bookable through the national NHS Covid-19 vaccination booking system at: www.nhs.uk/covid-vaccination.

 We are not currently publicising vaccine centre locations because you can’t just drop in for a vaccination at most sites.
 Instead, the NHS will inform you when you become eligible for a vaccine.

-The NHS in Liverpool is also currently hosting some vaccination clinics via a mobile vaccination bus, but this service can’t be accessed through the same booking routes as other clinics.
-This is because it’s specifically focussed on reaching into targeted areas of the city where vaccine take-up has been lower.
+The NHS in Liverpool is also currently hosting some vaccination clinics via a mobile vaccination bus, which is specifically focussed on reaching into targeted areas of the city where vaccine take-up has been lower.